DrDBanner/inmanage/readme.md

 ### Can I use this script for automated backups?

 Yes.
 Add a cronjob as shown in the [Cronjob](#cronjob) section.

+### How do I install the Invoice Ninja scheduler cronjob?

+A complete explanation can be found under [Register Invoice Ninja scheduler cronjob](#register-invoice-ninja-scheduler-cronjob)

 ### What if I made a mistake during the installation wizard?